Lost in space: companions' fatal dance around massive dying stars

 In \citet{veras-etal} a simple linear mass-loss model was assumed, in which case $\dot{M_\mathrm{in}}$ is constant.
 In our homologous expansion model described in Section \ref{sec:model}, we apply a more elaborate version of an explosion model, in which the magnitude of $\dot{M_\mathrm{in}}$ is not time-invariant (see Figure \ref{fig:density}).
-In this case $\dot{M_\mathrm{in}}$ slowly increases, then gains a constant value, which slowly saturates to zero at later stages.
-To compare the two explosion models, we conduct a set of representative planetary and stellar mass companion models.
+In this case $\dot{M_\mathrm{in}}$ slowly increases then gains a constant value, which slowly saturates to zero at later stages.
+To compare the two explosion models, we conduct a set of representative planetary and stellar-mass companion models.
 Three linear models are compared with different mass-loss rates in each case.
-Figure \ref{fig:diff_planet} shows two planetary mass companion models assuming $v_\mathrm{max}=5000\,\mathrm{km/s}$ (panel a) and $v_\mathrm{max}=1000\,\mathrm{km/s}$ (panel b).
+Figure \ref{fig:diff_planet} shows two planetary-mass companion models assuming $v_\mathrm{max}=5000\,\mathrm{km/s}$ (panel a) and $v_\mathrm{max}=1000\,\mathrm{km/s}$ (panel b).
 In both runs, we found that the linear models can give qualitatively and quantitatively different results compared to the homologous model.
 If the constant mass-loss rate is slightly smaller than in the homologous model, then the semi-major axis of the bound state can be smaller.
 However, if the mass-loss rate underestimates that of the homologous expansion, the system can become unbound.
 The linear model departs from the homologous model if it assumes the constant mass-loss rate value of the homologous model.
 The observed differences hold regardless of the ejecta speed.
-We found an easy method to get a somewhat similar solution for constant and homologous mass loss models: appropriate $\dot{M_\mathrm{in}}$ can be derived by fitting a straight line connecting the primary mass and $\sim0.6M_\mathrm{ej}$ points.
+We found an easy method to get a somewhat similar solution for constant and homologous mass-loss models: appropriate $\dot{M_\mathrm{in}}$ can be derived by fitting a straight line connecting the primary mass and $\sim0.6\,M_\mathrm{ej}$ points.

-For stellar mass companion models, the homologous and linear models give qualitatively the same results.
+For stellar-mass companion models, the homologous and linear models give qualitatively the same results.
 Variation in $\dot{M_\mathrm{in}}$ of the linear model, however, can give slightly different orbital parameters in bound states, or different velocity vectors in unbound states.